-Is there anything quirkier than a race that has someone sitting on a makeshift outhouse, aka dunny, and being dragged around a 200m obstacle course?
+Is there anything quirkier than a race that has someone sitting on a makeshift outhouse, AKA dunny, and being dragged around a 200m obstacle course?
 Australia thinks not.

-Put Winton in your GPS for September and get to know the biannual Winton Outback Festival with this guide.
+Put Winton in your GPS for September and get to know the Winton Outback Festival with this guide.

 Planes, trains and automobiles isn’t just a famous Steve Martin movie from the 1980s, it’s also how you can travel the 1,350 kilometres from Brisbane to Winton.